pwang649/myWiki/docs/Robotics/Control/MPC.md

 - The optimization variables are $\left\{u_{t}, u_{t+1 s}\cdots u_{T-1}\right\}$ (explicit) and $\left\{x_{t+1},\cdots x_{T}\right\}$ (implicit).
 So the total number of variables are $(T-1-t) \times\left(n_{x}+n_{u}\right)$ where $n_{x}$ and $n_{u}$ are the dimensions of the state and control respectively.

 - In general, the dynamics are non-linear and the cost is non-convex, making the above optimization problem non-convex.
-Modern MPC solvers often use a variety of methods to handle this non-convexity (e.g, sequential convex programming); however, more often than not, he can only expect to obtain a locally optimal solution.
+Modern MPC solvers often use a variety of methods to handle this non-convexity (e.g, sequential convex programming); however, more often than not, we can only expect to obtain a locally optimal solution.

 ### Feedback control using MPC